Jonathan5122827/SortingAlgorithms/README.txt

-Once you are here in /data , compile the program using the command, g++ main.cpp
+Compile the program using the command, g++ main.cpp

 Run the program using ./a.out